Sleeping bags - 3 myths and 3 tips

 Climashield insulation maintains thermal efficiency in wet and humid conditions.
 Unlike down, it doesn't clump when it gets wet.
 And the polyester fibers dry out very quickly.

-Climashield insulation is made from continuous fiber which makes it exceptionally durable.
-The products require minimal to no quilting and can be laundered repeatedly with no deterioration in thermal performance.
+Climashield insulation is made from continuous strands of fiber which makes it exceptionally durable.
+The products require minimal to no quilting and can be laundered repeatedly with no deterioration in insulative performance.

 Apex is best version of Climashield and the Apex bags are very lightweight, warm and compact.
 A 25F bag will weigh 23oz/650g and packs down to 14in x 6in.
 A 10F bag will weigh 30oz/860g and packs down to 14in x 8in.

 Myth #2 Mummy style bags are comfortable and efficient.

 The problem with a mummy bag is that it is difficult to sleep in any position other than on your back.
 The design restricts freedom of movement and therefore many users don't find it comfortable.
 They design is also inefficient as part of the sleeping bag is compressed under you has little or no loft and therefore that part has no insulative value.
 It’s simply wasted.
 Mummy bags are difficult to ventilate in warmer conditions which means you may end up sweating.